SmitPatel-31/tf-aws-infra/README.md

 # Terraform Infrastructure Setup

 ## Overview
 This project provisions cloud infrastructure using Terraform.
-It automates the setup of networking, IAM policies, an S3 bucket, and an RDS database instance.
+It automates the setup of networking, IAM policies, an S3 bucket, an RDS database instance, and CloudWatch monitoring.

 ## Learning Objectives
 The objective of this assignment is to: